0abdullahi/0abdullahi.github.io/_tabs/about.md

 order: 4
 ---

-Hola 👋🏼 My name is Abdullahi.
+Hola 👋🏼

+I am Abdullahi, born to be a geeljire 🐪 (Nomad), forced to be breaking into software applications.\
+A pentester by day, gym rat by afternoon and errand boy by night.\
+A wannabe founder, entrepreneur, and athlete (yah… not happening)

-My journey into cybersecurity wasn’t exactly planned.
-I was pursuing a completely different degree when a long university strike by professors brought everything to a halt.
-While waiting, I stumbled across cybersecurity program almost by accident and before I knew it, I was deep into studying how computers work, different types of networks, vulnerabilities, and security concepts.
+My journey into cybersecurity wasn’t exactly part of the master plan.
+I was chasing a totally different degree when a university strike hit.
+While waiting, I stumbled into a cybersecurity program.\
+Then spent some years neck deep learning how computers work, the internet, packet sniffing, participating in CTF challenges, vulnerability hunting and neverending troubleshooting.

-Today, I work as Offensive Security Engineer focusing on: Application Security, Cloud Environment Configurations, Source Code reviews, and Generative AI tests.
+These days, I work as Offensive Security Engineer focusing on: Application Security, Cloud Environment Configurations reviews, Source Code reviews, and Generative AI tests.
 As they say: breaking into systems before bad guys do.

 # About this site